SophiaAramburu/ReadMeGenerator/demo.md

     # contribution

-    I made the JavaScript files and did everything myself :)
+    I made the JavaScript and everything else :)

     # tests

-    you cannot test this
+    you cannot